Dilip Kumar, Bollywood’s great ‘Tragedy King,’ dies at 98 | WTOP

 Kumar was hospitalized twice last month after he complained of breathlessness, and his family tweeted “with a heavy heart and profound grief” the announcement of his passing.

 “Dilip Kumar will be remembered as a cinematic legend.
 He was blessed with unparalleled brilliance, due to which audiences across generations were enthralled.
-His passing away is a loss to our cultural world,” Indian Prime Minister Narendra Modi said in a tweet that also offered his condolences to Kumar’s family and admirers.
+His passing away is a loss to our cultural world,” Indian Prime Minister Narendra Modi said in a tweet.

 “An institution has gone,” Bollywood superstar Amitabh Bachchan tweeted.
 “Whenever the history of Indian Cinema will be written, it shall always be ‘before Dilip Kumar, and after Dilip Kumar’ ..”